There are only a finite number of excluded minors for the class of bicircular matroids: Introduction

 \begin{mainthm} There are only a finite number of excluded minors for the class of bicircular matroids. \end{mainthm}

-We prove Theorem \ref{main} by showing that there are no excluded minors of rank greater than seven, then bounding the number of elements, in terms of rank, that an excluded minor may have.
+We prove Theorem \ref{main} by showing that there are no excluded minors of rank greater than nine (Theorem \ref{Rachel}), then bounding the number of elements, in terms of rank, that an excluded minor may have (thus proving Theorem \ref{purple}).

-Bicircular matroids form a natural and fundamental class of matroids.
-When considered within the larger classes containing them, bicircular matroids appear as natural and fundamental as the class of graphic matroids.
-Perhaps the most natural class of matroids in which we should situate ourselves is the class of \emph{quasi-graphic} matroids, introduced by Geelen, Gerards, and Whittle \cite{JGT:JGT22177}.
+Bicircular matroids form a natural and fundamental class of matroids. {They are precisely the transversal matroids arising from set systems in which each element is in at most two sets.} When considered within the larger classes containing them, bicircular matroids appear as natural and fundamental as the class of graphic matroids. {Like graphic matroids, they form a natural subclass of the class of frame matroids.
+Chen and Geelen have shown that there are infinitely many excluded minors for the class of frame matroids~\cite{CHEN201846}.
+There are many other natural subclasses of frame matroids that have been extensively considered in the literature; signed-graphic matroids and gain-graphic matroids, for instance.
+Little is known of excluded minors for these classes.}

+Perhaps the most natural class of matroids in which we should situate ourselves is the class of \emph{quasi-graphic} matroids, introduced by Geelen, Gerards, and Whittle~\cite{JGT:JGT22177}.
 For a vertex $v$ in a graph $G$, denote by $\Star(v)$ the set of edges incident to $v$ whose other end is in $V(G)-\{v\}$ (thus $\Star(v)$ contains no loops).
 A \emph{framework} for a matroid $M$ is a graph $G$ with $E(G)=E(M)$ such that (i) the edge set of each component of $G$ has rank in $M$ no larger than the number of its vertices, (ii) for each vertex $v \in V(G)$, $\cl_M(E(G-v)) \subseteq E(G) - \Star(v)$, and (iii) no circuit of $M$ induces a subgraph of $G$ with more than two components.
 A matroid is \emph{quasi-graphic} if it has a framework.